Daily Emergency Assistance

 In recent years The Salvation Army of Centre County has collaborated with local churches to sponsor an annual Thanksgiving Eve dinner free to the community.
 The dinner provides a delicious meal and fellowship to all in need, including seniors, international community members and anyone else in need of a traditional family atmosphere during this wonderful time of year.

 In light of The International Salvation Army’s mission, Harvestview Christian Fellowship is The Salvation Army of Centre County’s local commitment to emotional and spiritual care.
-Each Sunday and mid-week the local Corps of The Salvation Army provides programs to enrich the lives of youth, singles, young adults, and families of the community.
+Each Sunday and mid-week the local Corps of The Salvation Army provides programs to enrich the lives of Adults, children, teens, and families of the community.
 All are welcome to participate.
-Programs include inspirational worship, Bible studies, children’s activities, support counseling, fellowship meals, as well as group outings and conferences.
+Programs include inspirational worship, Bible studies, children’s activities, support counseling, as well as group outings and conferences.